KhushiKV/MeetingSchedulerApp/README.md

 5. Finally, type and run ## node app.js
 6. Then head back to your browser, open a new tab and type in ## http://localhost:3000 With this, you will see the App running on your system.

+## IITISoC '21:
+The project is created as part of the IIT Indore Summer of Code for the year 2021 (IITISoC '21).
+Time and again, IITISoC has brought forth plethora of oppportunities before students to tickle their imagination and delve deeper into the technicalities of an hands-on experience with real-world like projects.
+It has always kept up the spirit of introducing students to the wonderful and intriguing world of Software Development and Open-Source.
+This Web Application is also one of the tech projects in the Web Development Domain created and developed meticulously to contribute to the enriching experience of IITISoC.

+## Mentors and Team Members:
+Heartfelt thanks and sincere gratitude to the mentors- Dipin Garg and Krishanu Saini for their continuing support and the most invaluable guidance throughout the development of the project.
+Their genuine and unwavering faith in the team members kept us going.
+Needless to say, their technical knacks in places where we found ourselves caught, helped us gear up and accomplish the project well.

+Team Members: K Sneha, Khushi Verma, Mir Razee, Harshitha Budati

+All of the team members worked together on the project, most of the times work was divided among the four of us without any clear demarcation as everyone co-operated.
+Broadly speaking, Sneha created the initial schedular Express ejs files and set up navigation amongst them.
+A calendar was also added by her to make the page look better.
+Khushi created the Home page and Login/Signup React pages and set up the backend bone for the project using Node and Express.
+Calendar logic like display of events on the google-like calendar and other related settings were also incorporated by her.
+Mir handled the Meeting Reminder set up and working, also created structure for login page and worked on the calendar addition.
+Harshitha designed a signup page for the project and worked with the calendar design for the second calendar for display.
+With this team-work, the project was completed beautifully.